ReviewMyContract.aiReview My Contract

 When you see these elements in a contract's confidentiality clause, you are looking at a provision drafted with commercial balance — or one that has been negotiated to a fair result.

-- Indefinite protection only for information qualifying as trade secrets
+• Indefinite protection only for information qualifying as trade secrets under DTSA/UTSA

 Have a contract with a confidentiality clause to review?

-Get an instant AI-powered review that identifies overbroad definitions, one-way obligations, perpetual duration, missing exclusions, knowledge restrictions, and missing carve-outs — with plain-English guidance on exactly what to negotiate.
+Get an instant AI-powered review that identifies overbroad definitions, one-way obligations, perpetual duration, missing DTSA notices, missing whistleblower carve-outs, and knowledge restrictions — with plain-English guidance on exactly what to negotiate.
 Just $4.99.

 Frequently Asked Questions